MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbGlobalMapping.md

 ```

 ### -DenyAccess
 Specifies which accounts are denied access to the SMB mapping.
 Multiple accounts can be specified by supplying a comma-separated list.
-For example: -NoAccess "NT AUTHORITY\SYSTEM", "contoso\ned"
+For example: -NoAccess "NT AUTHORITY\SYSTEM", "contoso\ned".

 ```yaml
 Type: String[]